kruize/autotune/design/APISamples.md

                                         "notifications": {
                                             "323001": {
                                                 "type": "notice",
-                                                "message": "CPU Usage is less than a millicore, No CPU Recommendation can be generated", "code": 323001
+                                                "message": "CPU Usage is less than a millicore, No CPU Recommendations can be generated", "code": 323001
                                             }
                                         }